SherG/cool-iron/blog/chatgpt-google-code-red.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672454812/SignalFox/perplexity-ai_is865c.png" />

+Also consider that countless queries are made on Google Search for _up-to-date_ stock prices, tickets, event times, train and flight schedules, traffic delays, products, and more.

+### What search intent?

 ChatGPT struggles to understand and satisfy _**search intent**_.
-This Google search for "lambskin bomber jackets" yields helpful ads plus buttons at the top for "men's," women's," "genuine leather," "faux fur" and so on.
+This Google search for "<strong>lambskin bomber jackets</strong>" yields helpful ads plus buttons at the top for "men's," women's," "genuine leather," "faux fur" and so on.

 Google understand the search intent is _shopping_.
 ChatGPT just spits out a description of what a lambskin bomber jacket is.
 (Note: The ChatGPT Chrome extension interferes with the display of jackets, and is partially cut off.)

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672600341/SignalFox/google-serp-vs-chatgpt-shopping_sr8b61.png" />

-Here's an example of ChatGPT failing to recognize the commercial intent of a search term: "quotes for building a deck."
+Here's an example of ChatGPT failing to recognize the commercial intent of a search term: "<strong>quotes for building a deck</strong>."
 Contrast its answer with Google's top results.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672601164/SignalFox/chatgpt-search-intent-deck-cost_g9d6ma.png" />

+### Accuracy and Quality

-Google continuously improves the quality of search results and has done breakthrough work on identifying quality content and accuracy.
+Google continuously improves the quality of search results.
+It's done breakthrough work on identifying quality content and accuracy.
 In contrast, Twitter's now filled with humorous ChatGPT fails.

 Indeed, <a href="https://meta.stackoverflow.com/questions/421831/temporary-policy-chatgpt-is-banned" target="blank">Stackoverflow banned ChatGPT</a> over concerns that users would flood the site with faulty code, a form of "<a href="https://twitter.com/jdwalters85/status/1608661137738063874" target="blank">confident B.S.</a>".

 <div style="padding-left: 2.5em;"><p>Overall, because the average rate of getting correct answers from ChatGPT is too low, the posting of answers created by ChatGPT is substantially harmful to the site and to users who are asking or looking for correct answers.</p></div>

-Also consider that countless queries are made on Google Search for up-to-date stock prices, tickets, event times, train and flight schedules, traffic delays, products, and more.
+## Other limitations

 Development of schema and structured data has given us interactive search results like these.
 (They look like ads but they're not.)
 Hover over a jacket and you'll get 5 images that fade in and out, showing multiple angles.